-Coming up to my four year anniversary (sorry mum, it was only meant to be a year originally, right?!) as a resident of Old Blighty, I wanted to take the time to reflect on what I wish I’d known before I got here.
-An ex-pat from a far away land (ahem, Australia…), I’ve got a lot of complicated feelings about the town I call home.
+Coming up to my four year anniversary (sorry mum!) as a resident of Old Blighty, I wanted to take the time to reflect on what I wish I’d known before I got here.
+An ex-pat from a far away land (Australia…), I’ve got a lot of complicated feelings about the town I call home.
 It’s a marvellous, difficult, unrelenting, awe-inspiring place to live.
 Here’s what you should know about London before you move here:

 Everyone’s here to ‘be a creative’

 Oh man, if I have to hear one more time… Basically, everyone’s here to do something ‘creative’, myself included.
 It’s a good thing to know before you get here: most people come for the promise of exploring their deepest hidden talent, in the hope they’ll finally find their niche.
 Competition is fierce, so get ready.
 I am absolutely just one of those hipsters, typing away at my computer in the corner of a faux-independent coffee shop in Soho.
 Practice your ‘I’m really interested in your artistic pursuit’ face too, because you’re going to need it.

 Although I have found love now after four years, let me just warn you: I was single in London for 2+ years, because almost everyone here is an absolute douche-crumpet when it comes to relationships.
 Most people are here to ‘discover themselves’ or ‘have a good time’ and that usually means sleeping with as many people as possible and never talking to them again.
 Fine for some, but not a romance novel ending.
 There are more fuckboys than pigeons, and it’s a problem.
 Swipe left.